Bobby Pin Tips For Fine Hair

 How To Use Bobby Pins

-- When utilizing a pin with a ridged side, the grooved area should always be facing down, as this is what helps the pin latch onto your locks.
+- Tip #1: Know how to use them correctly.
+If the pin you are using has a ridged side, the grooved edge should always be placed directly onto the strands, as this is what will enable to pin to latch onto your hair.

 - Tip #2: Protect your hair.
 In addition, you might notice that the pins come with these tiny plastic balls situated at the ends.
 These are important features of a bobby pin because they protect your hair from snagging or being torn by the steel material.

 - Tip #3: Keep ’em tight.
 Finally, take care that you don’t spread the pin too far apart when attempting to place it onto your hair.
 This might cause the crimps to become less tight, and will affect how well it secures your tresses in place when wearing them.